full

 Speaker:

-The light on the side indicated to him that it was in fact
+The light on the side indicated to him that it was, in fact, trying to charge, though,

 Speaker: